department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

 ### If I'm the survivor of a deceased Servicemember or Veteran, what other benefits can I get?

-We give the surviving spouses, children, and parents of deceased Servicemembers and Veterans a range of benefits.
+We give the surviving spouse, children, and parents of deceased Servicemembers and Veterans a range of benefits.
 These may include tax-free monetary benefits and help paying for the funeral service.
 [Learn about survivor and dependent benefits](/burials-and-memorials/survivor-and-dependent-benefits/).

 -------